'Grey's Anatomy' Spoilers: Season 14 Finale To Bring Tears As Jo And Alex Marry, Arizona And April Say Goodbye

 Photos for Thursday’s episode show Arizona and April talking at the scene of the wedding, and April looks a bit intense.
 It may well be that she decides that after her life-threatening accident, and her renewed romance with Matthew, that it’s time for her to step away from medicine and Grey Sloan and live a quieter life with Harriett and Matthew.

 Grey’s Anatomy spoilers reveal that there is no violent cliffhanger ahead with this one, but things will still get emotional and difficult.
-There are happy moments with Alex and Jo tying the knot at last, but this will also be the last that the Grey Sloan Memorial staff, as well as viewers, see April and Arizona.
+There are happy moments with Alex and Jo tying the knot at last, but this will also be the last time that the Grey Sloan Memorial staff, as well as viewers, see April and Arizona.

 The show has been renewed for Season 15 and fans cannot wait to see how this all plays out.